 - 1. Place the ATV on a level surface. - 2.
-Start the engine, warm it up for several minutes, and then turn it off. - 3.
-Wait a few minutes until the oil settles, remove the oil filler cap, wipe the dipstick off with a clean rag, insert it back into the oil filler hole (without screwing it in), and then remove it again to check the oil level.
+Start the engine, warm it up for several minutes, and then turn it off. - Wait a few minutes until the oil settles, remove the transmission oil filler cap, wipe the dipstick off with a clean rag, insert it back into the oil filler hole (without screwing it in), and then remove it again to check the oil level.

 - 1. Dipstick

 - 2. Maximum level mark

-- 3. Minimum level mark
+- 3. Tip of the dipstick

+- 4. Transmission oil filler cap

-The transmission oil should be between the minimum and maximum level marks.
+The transmission oil should be between the tip of the dipstick and the maximum level mark.

-- 4. If the oil is at or below the minimum level mark, add sufficient oil of the recommended type to raise it to the correct level. - 5.
+- 4. If the oil is at or below the tip of the dipstick, add sufficient oil of the recommended type to raise it to the correct level. - 5.
 Insert the dipstick into the oil filler hole, and then tighten the oil filler cap.